Are you a finance and business-savvy person looking forward to becoming a registered tax agent? If yes, then this article is for you.

-Each company in this partnership must not be convicted of a grave taxation offense or involved in fraud or dishonesty in the past five years.
+Each company in this partnership must not be convicted of a grave taxation offence or involved in fraud or dishonesty in the past five years.

-The partnership comprises an adequate number of registered tax agents who offer reliable tax agent services and perform supervisory arrangements
+The partnership comprises an adequate number of registered tax agents who offer reliable services and perform supervisory arrangements.

-A company can apply for registration as a tax agent on following the below conditions:
+A company can apply for registration as a tax agent by following the below conditions:

-The director of the company has to be at least 18 years of age
+The director of the company must be at least 18 years of age.

-The company has an adequate number of registered tax agents who can offer industry-standard tax agent services and perform supervisory arrangements
+The company has an adequate number of registered tax agents who can offer industry-standard services and perform supervisory arrangements.

 The company maintains professional indemnity insurance as per the requirements of TPB.

-A corporate or an individual trustee can register as a tax agent, but the trust is disallowed to apply for registration.
-The eligibility criteria applicable for individual trustees and corporate functioning in the capacity of a trustee are like that of registration requirements of a sole practitioner and companies respectively.
+A corporate or an individual trustee can register as a tax agent, but the trust can not apply for registration.
+The eligibility criteria applicable for individual trustees and corporate functioning in the capacity of a trustee are like that of registration requirements of a sole practitioner and companies.

 Partnership Of Open/Unrestricted Trusts

-The TASA allows a partnership of open/unrestricted trusts to register as a tax agent regardless of whether the trustees are individuals, firms, or a combination of individuals or firms as long as all the criteria for an enterprise to register as a tax agent are met.
+The TASA allows open trust partnerships to register as tax agents regardless of whether the trustees are individuals, firms, or a combination of both.
+Only when an enterprise meets the criteria for registering as a tax agent.

 11. Potential Pathways To Become A Registered Tax Agent